rakaar/L2_in_ICL/docs/pytorch_port_progress.md

 ## Phase 3 – Validation & Sweeps
 - Added `analysis/pytorch_regression.py`, a fast regression harness that exercises the symbolic trainer at 100- and 1600-class settings and validates holdout metrics from `progress.txt`.
-- Extended `analysis/run_figure3a_torch.py` to drive either symbolic or Omniglot sweeps, emit both final metrics and full evaluation histories (per-step CSV), and plot Figure 3a as accuracy-vs-training-step curves (`--plot`) once TensorFlow/Matplotlib are installed.
+- Extended `analysis/run_figure3a_torch.py` to drive either symbolic or Omniglot sweeps, emit both final metrics and full evaluation histories (per-step CSV), plot Figure 3a as accuracy-vs-training-step curves (`--plot`), and forward the new `--optimizer {adam,adamw}` switch to the trainer once TensorFlow/Matplotlib are installed.
 - Smoke-tested both scripts via the project-local virtualenv; results land under `runs/torch_regression/` and `runs/figure3a_torch/` by default and can be re-pointed for GPU executions.

 ## Figure 3a PyTorch Runbook (Omniglot)